Where to start when it comes to interior design for your new home

 1. Will the style of your new interior be based around items you already own or will you be buying all new?
 This will help determine what will work in your new dream style and whether you already have your focal point or need to invest in one.
 More about that further down.

-2. What style do you want to your new home have?
+2. What style do you want your new home to have?
 Compile a mood board of styles and things you like by browsing magazines or Pinterest.

-3. Once you’ve done those first two you’ll be able to pick a colour palette.
+3. Once you’ve done those first two, you’ll be able to pick a colour palette.
 Here’s a tip - hold off finalising your paint or wallpaper until you’ve chosen the bulk of your furniture and accessories.
 Why?
 With thousands of patterns, colours, tints, tones and shades available, it will be much easier to match the paint or wallpaper with the stuff than the other way round.

 Not only should you shop around for labour quotes and to compare prices on the items you need.
 You should also shop around to see what’s available.
 That perfect lighting fixture you saw on Pinterest might not be available in NZ and you may have to compromise.
 Or you may just see something completely different that tickles your fancy.

 Take measurements of your room or even a floor plan with you when you’re out shopping so you know if something will fit well.

 Take photos of the things you like.
 Furthermore, go armed with a sticky notepad so you can jot down the name of the store and attach it to the item before you take the photo.
 That way, you won’t forget where you saw the things you like.

 Depending on your budget you may want to complete some of the work yourself.
 Have a good think about which jobs can you do yourself and which you will need professional labour for.